-Using individual source-receiver data on a global scale, a successful separation of overtones up to order 8 was achieved by van Heijst and Woodhouse (1999).
-They used their mode branch stripping technique (van Heijst and Woodhouse, 1997) to isolate the overtone branches and make global phase velocity maps (termed Oxford approach hereafter).
-This technique makes use of branch cross- correlation functions (bccf) that increase sensitivity to a certain overtone signal.
+to isolate the overtone branches and make global phase velocity maps (termed Oxford approach hereafter).
+This technique makes use of branch cross correlation functions (bccf's) that increase sensitivity to a certain overtone signal.
 The signal with the most energy is analyzed first and subtracted from the seismogram before successive branches are analyzed in a similar fashion.
 The technique works well for Rayleigh waves but appears to fail for Love waves due to strong interference effects.
 This is one of few studies that extract dispersion.
-The vast majority of publications utilizes waveform modeling to retrieve structure at depth directly, without involving the intermediate step of determining dispersion.
-One may argue about which approach is superior but a useful by-product of the Oxford approach is the ability to check for consistencies in the data.
-For example, they were able to compare their fundamental mode Rayleigh wave maps at 40s with that of the 4th overtone at 62s.
+The vast majority of publications utilize waveform modeling to retrieve structure at depth directly, without involving the intermediate step of determining dispersion.
+One may argue about which approach is superior, but a useful by-product of the Oxford approach is the ability to check for consistencies in the data.
+For example, they were able to compare their fundamental mode Rayleigh wave maps at 40 s with that of the fourth overtone at 62 s.
 Since their dependence on structure at depth is quite similar, the phase velocity maps should highly correlate.

-The bccfs have been used by others as well who choose the waveform modeling approach (e.g. Cara and Lévêque, 1987; Debayle and Lévêque, 1997).
+The bccf's have been used by others as well who choose the waveform modeling approach (e.g., Cara and Lévêque, 1987; Debayle and Lévêque, 1997).
 Other advances to study overtone branches include the hybrid technique by Stutzmann and Montagner (1993).
 This waveform fitting technique retrieves path-averaged overtone phase velocities and path-averaged velocity structure in successive steps.
 An attempt to determine global structure was discussed by Stutzmann and Montagner (1994) though data coverage was quite sparse.
-Similar to Nolet's array technique, they utilized several earth-quakes along similar paths to retrieve phase velocities.
-They recently developed the 'roller-coaster technique' (Beucler et al., 2003) which is named after the shape of the misfit function in their method.
-Their method can be applied to a cluster of events to retrieve structure along a single source-receiver great circle in a non-linear scheme.
-Another recent development is that of Yoshizawa and Kennett (2002, 2004) who used Sambridge's (1999) neighborhood algorithm to efficiently search the model space for multi-mode dispersion in a non-linear waveform inversion.
+Similar to Nolet's array technique, they utilized several earthquakes along similar paths to retrieve phase velocities.
+They recently developed the 'roller-coaster technique' (Beucler et al., 2003) that is named after the shape of the misfit function in their method.
+Their method can be applied to a cluster of events to retrieve structure along a single source-receiver great circle in a nonlinear scheme.
+Another development is that of Yoshizawa and Kennett (2002, 2004) who used Sambridge's (1999) neighborhood algorithm to efficiently search the model space for multimode dispersion in a nonlinear waveform inversion.